2015 Events Archive

-Professor Roberto Reali received his degree in Philosophy at the University of Rome, La Sapienza, a Master in engineering enterprises, University of Rome, Tor Vergata, and a PhD in European History, at the University of Rome, La Sapienza.
-He is a technologist at the Council of National Research (CNR) for projects and organizational integration, planning and implementation of research activities.
-He is also Project Manager CNR “Cultural Landscape” and Project Manager for the Interdepartmental Project CNR for EXPO.
+Professor Roberto Reali received his degree in Philosophy at the University of Rome, La Sapienza, a Master in engineering enterprises, the University of Rome, Tor Vergata, and a PhD in European History, at the University of Rome, La Sapienza.
+He is a technologist at the Council of National Research (CNR) for projects and organizational integration, planning, and implementation of research activities.
+He is also Project Manager for CNR “Cultural Landscape” and Project Manager for the Interdepartmental Project CNR for EXPO.

 The issue of food safety and food-borne risk is gaining widespread public attention.
 Building and maintaining the confidence of the various stakeholders in food safety systems entails the need to explain clearly the role of food safety in policy development.
-There is broad international consensus that food safety standards and related guidelines must have their basis in science.
+There is a broad international consensus that food safety standards and related guidelines must have their basis in science.
 It is also evident, however, that risk analysis, and especially risk management, require that numerous subjective and value-laden factors be considered in determining the appropriate level of protection to guide the choice related to the optimal risk-management solution.

 Dr. Camillo Ricordi

 Professor of Surgery and Director of the Diabetes Research Institute and